fluxusfrequency/blog/how-to-learn.md

-# How Do I Learn?
-Undertanding Your Learning Style As A Developer
+# How To Learn Best As A Developer

 ## Introduction